 Ecology and Ecosystems Seminar Series

-The Ecosystem Management group was established at ETH Zurich in October 2005.
+The Chair of Ecosystem Management was established in October 2005.
 The group is located within the Institute of Terrestrial Ecosystems, in the Department of Environmental Systems Science.

-Research within the group centres on ecological and evolutionary processes relating to plant reproduction, and the relevance of these processes to ecosystem management, conservation and agricultural production.
-Our research addresses both pure and applied issues spanning local to global scales.
-Specific fields include ecosystem services, plant reproductive ecology and conservation, conservation genetics, adaptation to climate change, sustainable forest management, ecological responses to forest fragmentation, and agricultural and biofuel production.
+We do research on ecological processes relating to plant reproduction, and the relevance of these processes to ecosystem management, conservation and agricultural production under conditions of land use change.
+Our research spans both pure and applied issues from local to global scales.
+Specific fields include ecosystem services, plant reproductive ecology, conservation genetics, adaptation to climate change, responses to forest fragmentation, and land use management.

-The Ecosystem Management group belongs to several networks and competence centres, including the Zurich-Basel Plant Sciences Centre and the ETH World Food Systems Centre, reflecting both our core plant ecological interests as well the relevance of our work to tropical ecology, land use and development.
+The Ecosystem Management group belongs to several networks and competence centres, including the Zurich-Basel Plant Sciences Centre, the ETH World Food Systems Centre, and the ETH Genetic Diversity Centre.

 Phone: +41 44 632 86 30